novusnota-forks/Alex-Velez-raybit/README.md

 ```
 Pretty self-explanatory right?
 Just kidding!
 Here is a break down of the code with comments :)
-Here I use surround flips with the `|` character to signify a command trigger.
+Here I surround flips with the `|` character to signify a command trigger.
 I'll warn you though, it's quite *vertical*!
 ```brainfuck
 //==================================================================================